riskframe/ai-rmm/framework/manage-4.1.md

 3. Integrate AI monitoring practices into organizational policies, procedures, and training programs to ensure a holistic approach to system trustworthiness and effectiveness.

+### Manage 4.1: Suggested Work Products

+* Post-Deployment Monitoring Plan Document - A comprehensive document outlining the plan for monitoring AI systems post-deployment, including mechanisms for capturing user feedback, incident response, and change management procedures.
+* User Feedback Collection Mechanism - An organized system or platform for collecting and evaluating user feedback on AI system performance, usability, and satisfaction.
+* Appeal and Override Mechanism Documentation - Documentation detailing the process and criteria for users to appeal or override AI system decisions deemed inaccurate or unfair.
+* Decommissioning Plan - A detailed plan outlining the steps and procedures for retiring or discontinuing AI systems, including data management and stakeholder communication strategies.
+* Incident Response and Recovery Procedures Manual - A manual or handbook outlining procedures for identifying, containing, and recovering from incidents affecting AI system operations.
+* Change Management Processes Documentation - Documentation describing the protocols and procedures for managing changes to AI systems, including approval processes and rollback mechanisms.
+* Communication Plan for Incident Response - A communication plan detailing how incidents affecting AI system operations will be communicated to stakeholders, including escalation procedures and reporting mechanisms.
+* Metrics Dashboard for Monitoring and Evaluation - A dashboard displaying key performance metrics and indicators for monitoring AI system performance and effectiveness post-deployment.